jypark1994/MosquitoDL/README.md

 Images (120.8MB)
 - [Train/Val + Test](https://drive.google.com/open?id=1aIlFzGdjhu9XFQkNtdk_n8qiM88zp3XY)

 >  This dataset includes about 6,000 images selected from the the raw images (approx. 3,600 images).
 We built Train/Val dataset using 3,000 images, and Test dataset using the rest 600 images with 5 times of data augmentation.
 (3,000 images).
-We treat the image label as separated folders. (e.g: "./TrainVal/Aedes albopictus/*.jpg")
+We treat the image label as the name of each separated folder. (e.g: "./TrainVal/Aedes albopictus/*.jpg")